milqsimmer/milqsimmer/README.md

 ### Hi there 👋
 ### I am Mila, also known as MilQ Simmer on twitch community ✌💕

-- 🔭 I’m currently working on a well renowned R&D center as a full-stack developer🤗
+- 🔭 I’m currently working as a freelancer🤗
-- 🌱 I’m currently learning Python, Django, Html, JavaScrit and CSS...
-I know, all over the place 🤷🏾‍♀️
+- 🌱 I’m currently learning more about Python, JavaScrit and TypeScript... 🤷🏾‍♀️
 - 👯 I’m looking to collaborate on anything I can
 - 🤔 I’m looking for help with all my projects... any help is welcome
 - 💬 Ask me about Friends (the TVShow), so we can be friends 🤭